What Can Learned Intrinsic Rewards Capture?: Related Work

-\cutparagraphup \paragraph{Meta-learning of Agent Update} There have been a few studies that directly meta-learn how to update the agent's parameters via meta-parameters including discount factor and returns~\citep{xu2018meta}, auxiliary tasks \citep{schlegel2018discovery,veeriah2019discovery}, unsupervised learning rules~\citep{metz2019meta}, and RL objectives~\citep{bechtle2019meta}.
+\cutparagraphup \paragraph{Meta-learning Update Rules} There have been a few studies that directly meta-learn how to update the agent's parameters via meta-parameters including discount factor and returns~\citep{xu2018meta}, auxiliary tasks \citep{schlegel2018discovery,veeriah2019discovery}, unsupervised learning rules~\citep{metz2019meta}, and RL objectives~\citep{bechtle2019meta,kirsch2019improving}.
 Our work also belongs to this category in that our meta-parameters are the reward function used in the agent's update.
-In particular, our multi-lifetime formulation is similar to ML$^3$~\citep{bechtle2019meta}.
-However, we consider the long-term lifetime return for cross-episode temporal credit assignment as opposed to the myopic episodic objective of ML$^3$.
+In particular, our multi-lifetime formulation is similar to ML$^3$~\citep{bechtle2019meta} \camerareadyrevise{and MetaGenRL~\citep{kirsch2019improving}}.
+However, \camerareadyrevise{ML$^3$} cannot generalise to different agent-environment interfaces, whereas intrinsic rewards can as shown in Section~\ref{sec:generalisation-via-rewards}.
+In addition, we propose to use the lifetime return as opposed to the myopic episodic objective of ML$^3$ \camerareadyrevise{and MetaGenRL}, which is crucial for cross-episode exploration.